wpbonelli/cspid/README.md

 # CSPID

 CSPID (pronounced "speedy") is a C# PID (proportional-integral-derivative) controller targeting .NET Standard 2.0.
+You can find it on Nuget.org [here](https://www.nuget.org/packages/CSPID/).

 ## Usage